joedolson/my-calendar/src/readme.txt

 = Hey!
 Why don't you have any Frequently Asked Questions here! =

-Because the majority of users end up on my web site asking for help anyway -- and it's simply more difficult to maintain two copies of my Frequently Asked Questions.
+Because the majority of users end up on my web site asking for help anyway -- and it's simply more work to maintain two copies.
 Please visit [my web site FAQ](http://www.joedolson.com/my-calendar/faq/) to read my Frequently Asked Questions!

-= This plug-in is really complicated.
-Why can't you personally help me figure out how to use it? =
+= This plug-in is complicated.
+Why won't you help me figure out how to use it? =

-I can!
+I will!
 But not in person.
-Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate.php)!
+Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) or [buy the User's Guide](https://www.joedolson.com/my-calendar/users-guide/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/)!

 = Can my visitors or members submit events? =

-I've written a paid plug-in that adds this feature to My Calendar, called My Calendar Pro.
+I've written a premium plug-in that adds this feature: My Calendar Pro.
 [Buy it today](https://www.joedolson.com/my-calendar/pro/)!

 = Is there an advanced search feature? =

-The search feature in My Calendar is pretty basic; but buying My Calendar Pro gives you a richer search feature, where you can narrow by dates, categories, authors, and more to refine your event search.
+The search feature in My Calendar is pretty basic; but [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/) gives you a richer search feature, where you can narrow by dates, categories, authors, and more to refine your event search.

 == Screenshots ==